pUrGe12/TerminAI_V2/README.md

 # Things we have to add

+---
+Priorities

+- [ ] Consider adding functionality to execute normal linux commands without having to pass it through the models.
 - [ ] We'll have to handle `git` and `cd` seperately from others.

+---

 - [ ] Introduce verbose outputs for installing things.
 - [ ] Test the changing of commands in different operating systems...
 For windows bypass execution policy first

-# Things we can add

-- [ ] Consider adding functionality to execute normal linux commands without having to pass it through the models.
-- [x] Make sure that `response` is printed as "output: something" or "-> something" etc. Make it look better.
-- [x] Remove the unnecessary delays please!
-- [ ] If the operating system is windows or mac, then generate that relevant command
-- [ ] Create a setup file that can be referenced by the models
+- [ ] Update the structure in the image.

+---

 # Framework